adjust/adobe_air_sdk/README.md

 });
 ```

-**Note**: Information about the **adid** is available after app installation has been tracked by the Adjust backend.
+**Note**: Information about the **adid** is available after app installation has been recorded by the Adjust backend.
 From that moment on, the Adjust SDK has information about the device **adid** and you can access it with this method.
-So, **it is not possible** to access the **adid** value before the SDK has been initialised and installation of your app has been successfully tracked.
+So, **it is not possible** to access the **adid** value before the SDK has been initialised and installation of your app has been successfully recorded.

 ### <a id="session-event-callbacks"></a>Session and event callbacks

-You can register a callback to be notified of successful and failed tracked events and/or sessions.
+You can register a callback to be notified of successful and failed recorded events and/or sessions.

-Follow the same steps to implement the callback for successfully tracked events:
+Follow the same steps to implement the callback for successfully recorded events:

 ```actionscript
 import com.adjust.sdk.Adjust;